Amrmoslim/AAPG_Webinar_Nov2020/README.md

 Contributions, clarifications, or improvements to these materials are welcome!
 Please fork the repo, make your changes, and open a pull request.

----

-### Optional: Add Context (if desired)

-You might also consider adding a brief *About the Webinar* section to give context—such as the organizing body (AAPG), the speaker, and the main topics addressed.
-Feel free to add your own description or summary if you’d like!

----

-Would you like help customizing further—maybe refining usage instructions, adding installation setup, or expanding content summaries?
-Just let me know!
-::contentReference[oaicite:2]{index=2}